yguitton/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 ![Overview of histories with their datasets](../../images/histories_side_by_side_view.png "Histories side-by-side view: in this view you drag datasets between histories, switch between histories, create new histories etc.")

-You can always return to your analysis view by clicking on Galaxy name Icon in the top menu bar.
+You can always return to your analysis view by clicking on Galaxy Icon in the top menu bar.

 ## Convert your analysis history into a workflow